-The full range of partners likely to be involved in the roll out of LEGI have been involved in the preparation of the bid.
-These include representatives from the three local authorities, GOEM, EMDA, Jobcentre Plus, local Learning and Skills Councils, Business Link franchises holders, SEEM, MEEM, our universities, SSP's, the three City Growth teams and a plethora of localised organisations already involved in implementation of enterprise support services.
+Whilst our City Growth Strategy is very strongly private sector led, a whole range of partners will be involved in further work on developing and delivering the projects, and supporting our key clusters.
+These partners include representatives from the three local authorities, GOEM, EMDA, Jobcentre Plus, local Learning and Skills Councils, Business Link franchises holders, SEEM, MEEM, our universities, SSP's, the three City Growth teams and a plethora of localised organisations already involved in implementation of enterprise support services.